CubiLock

 To publish a self-hosted private app, a customer must first build an externally-hosted APK definition file (plain-text JSON file).
 This definition file replaces the APK within Google Play so the app may be hosted externally, containing only a minimal set of information rather than the entire APK itself.

-Google provides a Python script you can use to generate the file yourself.
+you can use to generate the file yourself.
 To use the script, the following must be installed on your machine and available on your system's PATH:

 The JSON file format of this definition file looks like this: